Chart Color Schemes

 Age

-Port Douglas has a median age of 44 years, which is slightly higher than the Rest of Qld average of 41 and considerably older than Australia's median age of 38.
-The age profile shows that individuals aged 25-34 are particularly prominent, making up 20.4% of the population, while those aged 5-14 make up a relatively smaller proportion at 6.9%.
-This concentration of 25-34 year-olds is well above the national average of 14.5%.
-Between 2021 and the present, the area has become younger, with the median age dropping from 45 to 44 years.
-During this period, the 25-34 age group grew from 17.3% to 20.4%, while the 45-54 cohort declined from 13.4% to 11.4% and the 55-64 group dropped from 16.2% to 14.9%.
-Population forecasts for 2041 indicate significant demographic changes in Port Douglas, with the 25-34 age cohort projected to grow by 41%, adding 505 residents to reach a total of 1,739.
-The 15-24 age group is expected to grow more modestly at 2%, adding only 7 residents.
+At 44 years, Port Douglas's median age is marginally above the Rest of Qld average of 41, and considerably older than Australia's median age of 38.
+The age profile shows that individuals aged 25-34 are particularly prominent, making up 20.4% of the population, while those aged 5-14 comprise only 6.9%, which is comparatively smaller than in Rest of Qld.
+This concentration of individuals aged 25-34 is well above the national average of 14.5%.
+Between 2021 and present, the area has become younger, with median age dropping from 45 to 44 years.
+Key changes include the growth of the 25 to 34 age group from 17.3% to 20.4%, while the 45 to 54 cohort declined from 13.4% to 11.4% and the 55 to 64 group dropped from 16.2% to 14.9%.
+Population forecasts for 2041 indicate substantial demographic changes for Port Douglas, with the 25-34 cohort projected to grow by 41%, adding 505 residents to reach a total of 1,739.
+The 15-24 age group is expected to display more modest growth at 2%, adding only 7 residents.